secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/Vent_mode.PNG
    :width: 50 %

    The schematics of :code:`vent` mode of operation.
+Image courtesy of Brandon Ewert.

 .. warning::